 Our total backlog consists of funded and unfunded amounts and may include estimates and assumptions about matters that cannot be determined with certainty at the time the backlog is calculated.
 Funded backlog represents contract value that has been appropriated by a customer and is expected to be recognized into revenue.
 Unfunded backlog represents the sum of the unappropriated contract value on executed contracts and unexercised option years that is expected to be recognized into revenue.
 The maximum contract value specified under a government contract or task order awarded to us is not necessarily indicative of the revenue that we will realize under that contract.
 For example, we generate revenue from IDIQ contracts, which do not require the government to purchase a predetermined amount of goods or services under the contract.
 Action by the government to obtain support from other contractors or failure of the government to order the quantity of work anticipated could cause our actual results to differ materially and adversely from those anticipated.
-Additionally, many of our multi-year contracts may only be partially-funded at any point during their term with the unfunded portion subject to future appropriations by Congress.
-As a result of a lack of appropriated funds or efforts to reduce federal government spending, our backlog may not result in revenue.
+Additionally, many of our multi-year contracts may only be partially-funded at any point during their term with the unfunded portion subject to future appropriated sup or backlog may not result in revenue.
 Accordingly, our backlog may not result in actual revenue in any particular period, or at all, which could cause our actual results to differ materially and adversely from those anticipated.